Keoffor/geoip-nginx/README.md

 # Project Background

-Your client is a fictional company called Graviton Sciences.
-They are a La Jolla, CA based materials science start-up that researches, synthesizes, and manufactures novel metallic alloys, thin films, and dielectrics.
-These engineered materials are used in the power generation, aerospace industries, and SatCom.
+Your client is a *fictional* company called ***Graviton Sciences Corp***.
+They are a [La Jolla, CA](https://www.google.com/search?q=La+Jolla%2C+CA) based materials science start-up.
+They research, synthesize, and manufacture novel metallic alloys, thin films, and dielectrics.
+These engineered materials are used in the power generation, aerospace, and Satellite Communications (SatCom) industries.

-Graviton has 5 customers which include SpaceX, NRG, Inmarsat, Nasa's JPL, and Sandia National Labs
+Graviton has 5 customers which include SpaceX, NRG, Inmarsat, Nasa's Jet Propulsion Laboratory (JPL), and Sandia National Labs.
+Given the sensitive nature of their work, Graviton no longer maintains a public facing website.

 In 2021, their IT guy, Jim Dev, created 5 shell scripts that configured, tested, and deployed a proof-of-concept for Graviton's [extranet](https://www.lumapps.com/modern-intranet/difference-intranet-vs-extranet/).
 The extranet was built on the LEMP (Linux, NGINX, MySQL, and PHP) stack.
 It was hosted in-house, at the company's headquarters in La Jolla.
 Its purpose was to manage secure communication amongst Graviton's remote employees and customers.